-On April 28, 2022, we announced that Digital Power Lending, LLC ("DPL") has made an additional investment in our company.
+On April 28, 2022, we announced that Ault Lending, LLC (formerly, Digital Power Lending, LLC) ("AL") has made an additional investment in our company.
 On March 28, 2022, we announced receipt of the full data set from Phase I clinical trial for AL001.
-Based on the achievement of this milestone, under the March 12, 2021, securities purchase agreement, we sold an additional 2,666,667 shares of Common Stock to DPL for \$4 million, or \$1.50 per share, and issued to DPL warrants to acquire 1,333,333 shares of Common Stock with an exercise price of \$3.00 per share.
+Based on the achievement of this milestone, under the March 12, 2021, securities purchase agreement, we sold an additional 2,666,667 shares of common stock to AL for \$4 million, or \$1.50 per share, and issued to AL warrants to acquire 1.333.333 shares of common stock with an exercise price of \$3.00 per share.

-On May 5, 2022, we announced that the first patient with mild to moderate Alzheimer's has been dosed in a 12-month Phase IIA MAD study for dementia related to Alzheimer's.
+On May 5, 2022, we announced that the first patient with mild to moderate Alzheimer's was dosed in a 12-month Phase IIA multiple ascending dose ("MAD") study for dementia related to Alzheimer's.
 The Phase IIA study will evaluate the safety and tolerability of AL001 under multiple-dose, steady-state conditions and determine the maximum tolerated dose in patients diagnosed with mild to moderate Alzheimer's.
 Lithium has been well characterized for safety and is approved/marketed in multiple formulations for bipolar affective disorders.
 Lithium dosing for the MAD cohorts is based on a fraction of the usual dose for treatment of bipolar affective disorder (i.e., AL001 lithium content at a lithium carbonate equivalent of 300 mg TID, daily total of 900 mg), with the target dose for Alzheimer's treatment at half of that lithium carbonate equivalent value (150 mg TID, daily total of 450 mg).
 In each cohort, consisting of six active and two placebo patients (as per randomization), multiple ascending doses will be administered TID for 14 days under fasted conditions (at least 1 hour before or 4 hours after meals) up to tolerability/safety limits.
 The lithium and salicylate components of AL001 will be given within the amounts already approved for use in patients.
 Up to 40 subjects will complete the Phase IIA trial.
 The maximum tolerated dose will then be used for further studies.
+On October 5, 2022, we announced the addition of a healthy adult subject cohort to MAD study and that the first healthy patient was dosed.